Lightning Over Prince George

 By Stephen J. Bathy

-Less than a mile from the busy downtown of Prince George, B.C., lies a deep ravine.
+Just over a kilometer from the busy downtown of Prince George, B.C., lies a deep ravine.
 The area is shrouded in silence where stillness is broken only by chattering squirrels or chirping birds.
-Windfalls, uprooted trees, underbrush, foliage and years of fallen leaves almost completely hide what remains of a P-38 Lightning aircraft, while devil's club and thistle protect the site from all sides.
+Windfalls, uprooted trees, underbrush, foliage and years of fallen leaves almost completely hide what remains of a Lightning aircraft, while devil's club and thistle protect the site from all sides.
 The wreckage: portions of wings, fuel tanks, propellers and engines, is scattered over the area.

-Those engines roared to life for the last time thirty-five years ago on June 25, 1956.
+Those engines roared to life for the last time fifty years ago on June 25, 1956.

-Frank Pynn, a 32 year old former Royal Air Force Bomber Command pilot left the lounge of a local hotel around 5 o'clock in the afternoon.
+Frank Pynn, a 32-year-old former Royal Air Force Transport Command pilot left the lounge of a local hotel around 5 o'clock in the afternoon.
 He and his navigator/photographer, Bruce Hill, 30, had spent a few hours there enjoying a few beers.

 On that Monday afternoon, Pynn started to head for the airport to pick up the mail for the crew.
 He never got the mail.
 No one knows why, somewhere between the town and the airport, he decided to take the Lightning out of the hangar and fly it.
 Perhaps to check the plane's radio equipment that had been defective a few days earlier and had been repaired by Allan Clarke, radio operator for the Department of Transport in Prince George.
 Pynn checked with Clarke when he arrived at the airport.
 Clarke had detected the smell of alcohol on Pynn's breath but believed he was sober because the way Pynn could discuss with him the intricacies of his radio indicated to Clarke that Pynn was "in full possession of his senses."
 Pynn, with his impending flight in mind, casually asked if anybody wanted to accompany him.

-Clarke's 15 year old son, Jimmy, who had just arrived back from a Vancouver boarding school on the bus couple of hours earlier grabbed the opportunity.
-He loved aeroplanes and this was his big chance to fly for the first time, on top of it, in one of World War II's hottest aircraft.
+Clarke's 15-year-old son, Jimmy, who had just arrived back from a Vancouver boarding school on the bus couple of hours earlier grabbed the opportunity.
+He loved airplanes and this was his big chance to fly for the first time, on top of it, in one of World War II's hottest aircraft.

-The screaming sweep over the city at a height of only about 150 feet alarmed a large segment of the population.
+People attending a wedding reception in one of the halls ran out to the street to see “what the hell was going on.”
+The screaming sweep over the city at a height of only about 45 metres alarmed a large segment of the population.
 The airport office of Canadian Pacific Airlines received a telephone call about the antics of the plane but the report ironically and tragically was never relayed to the only person who could contact the plane and ask Pynn to return to the airport or at least confine his flying to higher altitude, Mr. Clarke.
 But Clarke was not aware of the situation and the only people who could have told him did not think it was necessary!
-Meanwhile, the Lightning was heading east toward Six Mile (now Tabor) Lake made a sweep over it then swung back toward the city crossing the Fraser River near the PGE (now BC Rail) bridge.
+Meanwhile, the Lightning was heading east toward Six Mile (now Tabor) Lake made a sweep over it then swung back toward the city crossing the Fraser River near the PGE (later BC Rail) bridge.
 It just missed the top of the Prince George Hotel as it headed toward the cutbanks of the Nechako River.

 Eyewitnesses' accounts differ on what happened next.
 The Lightning roaring toward the cutbanks went into a half roll, seemed to fall over on its back and nosed toward the ground.
 Before the plane hit the trees, the throb of the engines mounted to a brief roar indicating that the pilot was trying to get the nose up by applying more power.
 But it was too late.
 "A tongue of white flame leaped 200 feet into the air, there was a muffled explosion, like thunder, and black smoke wound up of the trees."